econdesousa/ImageAnalysis/Ilastik/README.md

-Here are deposited some ilastick pretrained projects
+Here are deposited some ilastik pretrained projects

 They may suit other problems than the ones they were developed for but you may need to retrain them!